ddgg-el/mapmap/INSTALL.md

 Install tools and dependencies:

 1) Install the Apple Developer Tools
-  - You need to register with a credit card in the Apple Store in order to download it (no need to pay, but Apple requires your credit card number).
 2) Install Qt5
   - You can get the open source version from http://www.qt.io/download-open-source/
   - Run the installer and choose the default location (which should be ~/Qt).